moigagoo/cliar/docs/src/comparison.md

 So, your job is provide a way for third parties to add commands to the basic CLI and override existing commands.

-With docopt, this is simply impossible since CLIs are declared using a DSL:
+**With docopt** this is almost impossible since CLIs are declared in plaintext using a DSL:

 ```python
 '''Player.